heptarch/heptarch.github.io/drafts/dogs.md

        class="margin-toggle"/>
 	   <span class="sidenote">
 As determined by subjective, variable-precision and often highly contested measurements.</span>
 The strategy is subtle.
-If the other person has made their guess and you haven't, then you simply observe as many dogs as possible and hope for a smaller one.
+If the other person ("first spotter") has made their guess and you haven't ("second spotter"), then you simply observe as many dogs as possible and hope for a smaller one.
 But if they haven't, going first is a bet involving the distribution of dog sizes and the amount of time left in the day.
 Together, suggest an instructive exercise in point processes and extreme values.

 ## Minimal values